 Audi A3 Hatchback (2012 - ) Expert review

 Read the Audi A3 Sportback (2012 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how well it drives compared to its nearest rivals

-- High-quality fit and finish in cabin.
+- High-quality fit and finish

-- Styling may be a little too conservative for some.
+- Styling may be a little too conservative for some

 At a glance